 Illicit drug present in oral fluid: cocaine

-NT received an 18-month Conditional Release Order without conviction.
-The Court made no order suspending nor disqualifying NT from driving.
+As a result, Nate received a favourable result of an 18-month Conditional Release Order without conviction.
+The Court made no order suspending nor disqualifying Nate from driving.

 Contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the defence lawyers in our Sydney office